-Establishing a new Deferred Action for Parental Accountability program (DAPA) – DAPA would allow the parents of U.S. citizens (and lawful permanent residents) who have been in the U.S. since January 1, 2010 to make requests for deferred action and obtain work authorization for 3 years (subject to passing background checks).
+- Introduction of the Deferred Action for Parental Accountability program (DAPA) – DAPA aims to assist parents of U.S. citizens and lawful permanent residents who have been in the U.S. since January 1, 2010.
+They can request deferred action and secure a 3-year work authorization after clearing background checks.

-Expanding the use of provisional waivers of unlawful presence – This would allow the spouses and children of lawful permanent residents, as well as the children of U.S. citizens, to be eligible for these provisional waivers.
+- Enhanced use of provisional waivers for unlawful presence – This initiative will make the spouses and children of lawful permanent residents, as well as U.S. citizens’ children, eligible for these waivers.

-Promoting public awareness regarding citizenship and allowing the people applying for naturalization in the U.S. to use credit cards to pay for their application fees.
+- Raising public awareness about citizenship and enabling U.S. naturalization applicants to use credit cards for application fees.

-- Start preparing documents related to their applications now.
-Such documents can include those that establish people’s identities, their relationships to U.S. citizens or lawful permanent residents and/or their continuous residence in the U.S. over the past 5 years or more.
+- Begin gathering essential documents for their applications, such as those proving identity, relationships to U.S. citizens or lawful permanent residents, and continuous U.S. residency for the past 5 years or more.

-Los Angeles, California Immigration Lawyers at the Hanlon Law Group, P.C.
+Immigration Attorney in Los Angeles, California: Hanlon Law Group, P.C.

-At the Hanlon Law Group, P.C., our Los Angeles immigration attorneys have more than 15 years of experience successfully representing clients in various types of immigration and DAPA cases, including those that involve the most basic immigration applications to those associated with extremely complicated federal court litigation.
+At Hanlon Law Group, P.C., our Los Angeles immigration attorney boasts over 15 years of experience, adeptly handling a spectrum of immigration and DAPA cases.
+This ranges from straightforward immigration applications to intricate federal court litigations.